urbit/docs/docs/orientation/repo-guide.md

 ## `mar/`

 This is where marks live.
-Marks are data type definitions used by `%ford` and `%clay`.
+Marks are data type definitions used by `%ford`.
+A mark is like a mime-type, but precisely specified in executable code.

-Marks define how diffs are performed on a particular data type and how they can be translated to different types.
-Sort of like file extensions, but much more powerful.

 ## `ren/`